yncxcw/wal/README.md

 		break
 	}

-    // Write your code here to use the log data.
+    // Write your code here to consume the log data.
 }
 ```